We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 Absolutely!
 However, we don't have the resources to offer payment plans or visa assistance.

-Nope.
-Just a kick-ass training.
+Nope, just world-class training.
 Our approach is to get continuously better at preparing the best possible software developers - employees who are prepared to thrive not only in situations they know, but on teams where they will continue to learn and grow.
-Building a reputation for producing great talent (who actually produce) is one of the best ways we can help future cohorots like yours succeed.
+Building a reputation for producing great talent (who actually produce) is one of the best ways we can help future cohorts like yours succeed.

 Nope, but we can help you start the journey.
-We have made connections with many companies in Silicon Valley, Chicago, New York, and several other major US cities that are interested in Dev Bootcamp grads.
-We give them chances to see student work and engage in the community through mentorship.
-If they make you a job offer and you accept it, we refund part of your tuition after 100 days on the job.
+We have connections with over 200 companies in Silicon Valley, Chicago, New York, and several other cities that are interested in Dev Bootcamp grads.
+We give them chances to see student work and engage in the community through mentorship, events and an exclusive employer network.

 No, we don't take any of your income.
 Your new employer pays us a fee directly, which is usually 20% of the value of your first year's salary.
 You get paid your full salary.